iMikie/Create_Processing_Library/README.md

 ```
 This simply calls the samplelibrary's **printsample()** function during loop.

+###Load your new library into your processing sketch.
 Back in Processing, select menu item **Sketch/add file...** and find your file **samplelibrary.jar**
 Then quit Processing so it can reload it's libraries.
 Open up your library.pde sketch again and select menu **Sketch/Import Library...**  and now **samplelibrary** will show up.
 Go ahead and select it
-Your sketch.pde will get a new line at the top: *
+Your **sketch.pde** will get a new line at the top:
 ```
 import samplelibrary.*
 ```
-You can run your sketch and you will see "the library is printing"
+You can run your sketch and you will see "the library is printing" in the console window.

 ###Note: